 While the total cooking time here is about three hours, you'll be working on it for less than half an hour.
 While the sauce simmers, you can kick back and relax or work on something else.

-1. Sear the ribs: in a hot braiser or dutch oven, sear the ribs on all sides, in batches if necessary.
-Transfer to a plate.
+1. Sear the ribs: in a hot braiser or Dutch oven, sear the ribs on all sides, in batches if necessary.
+Transfer to a plate (Image 1).

-2. Cook the vegetables: add the onion, celery, carrot, and garlic to the same pot and sauté for a few minutes.
+2. Cook the vegetables: add the onion, celery, carrot, and garlic to the same pot and sauté for a few minutes (Image 2).

 3. Add tomato paste: stir in the tomato paste, some salt, and pepper.
-It's important to cook the tomato paste for best flavour.
+It's important to cook the tomato paste for best flavour (Image 3).

-4. Deglaze: use the red wine to deglaze the pot, making sure to scrape the bottom.
+4. Deglaze: use the red wine to deglaze the pot, making sure to scrape the bottom (Image 4).

-5. Add the ribs: transfer the ribs back to the pot along with the tomatoes.
+5. Add the ribs: transfer the ribs back to the pot along with the tomatoes (Image 5).

-6. Simmer: add the herbs, then cover and simmer for about 2 ½ hours.
+6. Simmer: add the herbs, then cover and simmer for about 2 ½ hours (Image 6).

-7. Shred: remove the herbs, then shred the ribs, removing the bones first if necessary.
+7. Shred: remove the herbs, then shred the ribs, removing the bones first if necessary (Image 7).

-8. Serve: season to taste, then serve with parmesan and some parsley.
+8. Serve: season to taste, then serve with parmesan and some parsley (Image 8).

 What to Serve with Ragù

-A ragù can be made with just about any kind of meat and is usually served with a thicker type of pasta, but you could use it to fill ravioli, layer into lasagna, serve with roasted vegetables or rice.
-You could even use it for topping hummus!
+A ragù can be made with just about any kind of meat and is usually served with a thicker type of pasta, but you could use it to fill ravioli, layer into lasagna, serve with roasted vegetables like Roasted Cauliflower or Batata Harra (Spicy Potatoes) or vermicelli rice.
+You could even use it for topping homemade hummus!

 - Traditional: thicker, heartier cuts and shapes like pappardelle, tagliatelle, orecchiette, rigatoni and cavatelli are best with ragù.
 In a pinch, you can use spaghetti or linguine.

 - Adventurous: serve it over a creamy polenta, or even mashed potatoes.
-Use it to replace the ground beef layer for a flavourful lasagna or other baked pasta, or try it with hummus and flatbread.
+Use it to replace the ground beef layer for a flavourful lasagna or other baked pasta, or try it with hummus and Taboon (flatbread).

 Anyone can make this short rib ragù at home, even beginners.
 If you follow the recipe carefully and read through all the expert information provided in the post, the sauce will be flawless the first time and every time.